 Romans 8:18 “I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.”

-- I have given many presentations to share my story, inspire others, increase awareness, educate and reduce the stigma of mental illness and prevent suicide.
-I have given presentations at a local University, spoken as a certified NAMI presenter and spoke to Police Officers and Social Workers for their Crisis Intervention Training.
-I have also been interviewed by our local newspaper and news station to share my story of recovery, going back to work part-time and to help reduce the stigma of mental illness.
-I want to be a voice for the many that cannot speak for themselves.
+- I have given many presentations to share my story, increase awareness and educate about mental illness, reduce the stigma of mental illness and reduce the stigma associated with suicide, prevent suicides and prayerfully inspire others.
+I have given presentations at a local University, spoken as a certified NAMI presenter and spoke to police officers and social workers for their Crisis Intervention Training.
+I have also been interviewed by our local newspaper and news station to share my story.
+I want to be a voice for the many people who cannot speak for themselves.

 about bipolar, suicidal depression, stigma and mental illness.
 You can check out my channel.
-This is a work in progress, as I am quite an amateur but I am learning as I go.
+This is a work in progress, as I am quite an amateur but I am trying to learn to get better as I go.
 Here is the link to my channel… https://www.youtube.com/channel/UC50gjwENT6tIiiLhvrWfpow?view_as=subscriber

 - Lastly, I am in the process of writing another book, my memoir.
 It is in story form instead of poetry and short stories like my other book.
 My story will also include some journal entries I have saved for over 25 years.
 It is impossible, truly, to write exactly the way you are feeling during your darkest hours after your light is shining brightly again.
+I pray my book will turn out great and will inspire and help others in many important and beneficial ways.
 I will let you know when my new book (memoir) is finished, what the title is and how you can order it and/or buy it as soon as it is finished.

-Please enjoy my blog and make comments and ask questions as often as you would like.
+I pray you will enjoy my blog and I will be able to help you and inspire you in many ways.
+Please make comments and ask questions as often as you would like.
 I look forward to hearing from all of you.

-May your blessings overflow today and everyday always and forever.
+May your blessings overflow today and everyday forever and always.